Suggest a Songfact / Artistfact

 "Can't Buy Me Love" was used as the title for a popcorn movie starring Patrick Dempsey in 1987.
 In the film, his character goes from "totally geek to totally chic" by paying a popular girl to pretend they are dating.
 Gerardo, who sang "Rico Suave

 This was used in the first Beatles movie, A Hard Day's Night, which was re-released in 2000.
 It was used to replace "I'll Cry Instead," which the film's director Dick Lester thought was an inappropriate song to use when the Beatles were to break out and have some fun.

 This replaced "Roll Over Beethoven"/"Please Mr. Postman" as the single to be released by Capitol Records USA in March 1964.

 In the first two takes of this song, John and George sang back up harmonies.
-Take 4 is the one they used. (thanks, Adrian - Wilmington, DE)
+Take four is the one they used.

-The Jazz singer Ella Fitzgerald recorded this shortly after The Beatles version came out.
-She covered several Pop songs late in her career.
+The jazz singer Ella Fitzgerald recorded this shortly after The Beatles version came out.
+Her version reached #34 in the UK, making her the first artist to chart with a Beatles cover ("I Wanna Be Your Man

 Jim Carrey and Zooey Deschanel perform part of this song in the 2008 movie Yes Man.